veentzy/Study_Case_Data_Analytics_RevoU/README.md

 # Study Case (The Look E-Commerce)

-Documentation of a case study on bigquery data called TheLook E-Commerce.
+Documentation of a case study on bigquery data called The Look E-Commerce.
 I did this case study while attending the Mini Course at RevoU.
 In the case study, there are 4 tables that can be analyzed.

 1. Users table : records all personal detail of customers.
 2. Orders table : records all the orders placed by the customer.